-We incurred a net loss of RMB128.9 million, RMB354.2 million and RMB667.1 million (US\$96.1 million) for the years ended December 31, 2014, 2015 and 2016, respectively, as we continue to incur product development and sales and marketing expenses for our new products and general and administrative expenses while we have not generated significant revenues from our new games or other operations in those periods and since 2009.
-Our product development, sales and marketing and general and administrative expenses may increase in the future as we continue to explore various opportunities of new product development and business expansion in order to grow our revenues.
-In 2014 and 2015, we recorded a gross loss of RMB21.5 million and RMB21.3 million, respectively, reflecting lower revenues generated coupled with the continued incurrence of a relatively fixed portion of our costs, such as overhead, depreciation and rental charges.
-In 2016, we had a gross gain of RMB7.7 million (US\$1.1 million), primarily due to a decrease in cost of revenue, which was resulted from a decrease in amortization of intangible assets following an impairment of intangible assets in 2016.
+We incurred a net loss of RMB354.2 million, RMB667.1 million and RMB112.1 million (US\$17.2 million) for the years ended December 31, 2015, 2016 and 2017, respectively, as we continue to incur product development and sales and marketing expenses for our new products and general and administrative expenses while we have not generated significant revenues from our new games or other operations in those periods and since 2009.
+Our product development, sales and marketing and general and administrative expenses may increase in the future as we continue to explore various opportunities of new product and services development and business expansion in order to grow our revenues.
+In 2015, we recorded a gross loss of RMB21.3 million, reflecting lower revenues generated coupled with the continued incurrence of a relatively fixed portion of our costs, such as overhead, depreciation and rental charges.
+In 2016, we recorded a gross profit of RMB7.7 million primarily due to a decrease in cost of revenues, which was resulted from a decrease in amortization of intangible assets following an impairment of intangible assets in mid-2016.
+In 2017, we had a gross profit of RMB49.4 million (US\$7.6 million), primarily due to an increase in revenue, which was resulted from recognition of deferred licensing fees, and a decrease in cost of revenues, which was resulted from a decrease in amortization of intangible assets following an impairment of intangible assets in mid-2016.
 Our ability to achieve profitability depends on the competitiveness of our products and services as well as our ability to control costs and to provide new products and services to meet the market demands and attract new customers.
 Due to the numerous risks and uncertainties associated with our business, we may not be able to achieve profitability in the short-term or long-term.

 In addition, our cash and cash equivalents have significantly and generally decreased since 2009, primarily due to the cash outflows from operating activities associated with our product development and sales and marketing efforts for our new games.
-Our cash and cash equivalents continued to decrease from RMB49.0 million as of December 31, 2015 to RMB38.9 million (US\$5.6 million) as of December 31, 2016, primarily due to cash outflows to operating activities for product development and sales and marketing, offset by net proceeds from a loan provided by a financial services company, a bank loan provided by Bank of Shanghai and loans from related parties in 2016.
-We recorded negative operating cash flow of RMB269.1 million, RMB175.6 million and RMB181.0 million (US\$26.1 million) for the years ended December 31, 2014, 2015 and 2016, respectively.
-Furthermore, as of December 31, 2014, 2015 and 2016, we recorded net current liabilities of RMB40.7 million, RMB350.7 million and RMB485.7 million (US\$70.0 million), respectively.
-Our net current liabilities positions as of December 31, 2014, 2015 and 2016 were primarily due to the continuous cash outflow in connection with our product development and sales and marketing activities.
+Our cash and cash equivalents increased from RMB38.9 million as of December 31, 2016 to RMB142.6 million (US\$21.9 million) as of December 31, 2017, primarily due to the settlement payment of US\$25.0 million from one of our investee.
+We recorded negative operating cash flow of RMB175.6 million, RMB181.0 million and RMB86.7 million (US\$13.3 million) for the years ended December 31, 2015, 2016 and 2017, respectively.
+Furthermore, as of December 31, 2015, 2016 and 2017, we recorded net current liabilities of RMB350.7 million, RMB485.7 million and RMB 636.3 million (US\$97.8 million), respectively.
+Our net current liabilities positions as of December 31, 2015, 2016 and 2017 were primarily due to the continuous cash outflow in connection with our product development and sales and marketing activities.
 See "Item 5.
 Operating and Financial Review and Prospects-A. Operating Results-Results of Operations."
 We cannot assure you that our liquidity position will improve in the future.
 We may continue to incur losses, negative cash flows from operating activities and net current liabilities, which may materially and adversely affect our business, prospects, liquidity, financial condition and results of operations.